-How Do I Recognize The Start of Gum Disease (Gingivitis)?
+How Do I Recognize The Start of Gum Disease?

 There are many warning signs and symptoms of gum disease.
 If you start experiencing any of these, it could be a sign that you’re in the early stage of gum disease (gingivitis).
-Warning signs and symptoms of gingivitis include:
+Early gingivitis symptoms and signs include:

 - Bleeding gums: when you notice blood on the outside of your teeth or in the sink after brushing or flossing, this is one of the early signs of gingivitis.